Netanyahu orders cutback in contacts with Palestinian Authority

 JERUSALEM Israel announced on Wednesday a partial freeze in high-level contacts with the Palestinians and also threatened economic steps after they signed international conventions, deepening a crisis menacing U.S.-brokered peace talks.

-Israeli government officials said Prime Minister Benjamin Netanyahu had ordered cabinet members, directors-general of government ministries and other senior officials not to meet their counterparts in the Palestinian Authority (PA).
+Israeli government officials said Prime Minister Benjamin Netanyahu had ordered cabinet members, directors-general of government ministries and other senior officials not to meet their counterparts in the Palestinian Authority.

-A spokesman for the PA, which exercises limited self-rule in the Israeli-occupied West Bank, said Israeli-Palestinian ministerial meetings were rare but voiced concern about the possibility of Israeli economic sanctions.
+A spokesman for the Palestinian Authority (PA), which exercises limited self-rule in the occupied West Bank, said Israeli-Palestinian ministerial meetings were rare but voiced concern about the possibility of Israeli economic sanctions.

-"This decision undermines all international efforts ... to revive the negotiations, to proceed with a constructive solution to the challenges facing the peace process," said Palestinian Authority spokesman Ehab Bseiso.
+"This decision undermines all international efforts ... to revive the negotiations, to proceed with a constructive solution to the challenges facing the peace process," said PA spokesman Ehab Bseiso.

 An Israeli official said Netanyahu had issued the order in response to "the Palestinians' grave violation of their commitments in the framework of the peace talks" - a reference to the signing of 15 international agreements last week.

-The ban was imposed just hours after U.S. Secretary of State John Kerry suggested that Israel's announcement on April 1 of plans to build about 700 housing units in East Jerusalem, which Palestinians want for the capital of a future state, was the immediate cause of talks plunging into crisis.
+The ban was imposed just hours after U.S. Secretary of State John Kerry suggested that Israel's announcement on April 1 of plans to build about 700 housing units in East Jerusalem was the immediate cause of talks plunging into crisis.

 Kerry's comments in testimony to Congress on Tuesday raised eyebrows in Netanyahu's governing coalition.
 "To accuse us of causing this?
 I think he's wrong," Internal Security Minister Yitzhak Aharonovitch told Israel Radio.

-An Israeli official told Reuters that Israel had taken what he called "very modest steps" after the Palestinians signed the conventions.
-"If they (the Palestinians) continue on this path, we have other options," the official said.
+An Israeli official told Reuters Israel had taken what he called "very modest steps" after the conventions were signed.
+"If they (the Palestinians) continue on this path, we have other options," the official added.

 ADDITIONAL SANCTIONS WEIGHED